A Food Fun Travel Guest Post

 - Find the right beans for you – Where the coffee beans are grown and how long they were roasted are all factors that affect the flavor.
 It’s a good idea to try out a few samples to see what you enjoy.

 - Get your grind size right – For a French press, use a coarse grind, and for the pour-over method, a medium/fine grind is more appropriate.
 Making espresso requires a fine grind, and Turkish coffee should be ground extra fine.
+You can learn more about grind sizes here.

 - Note the water to coffee ratio – Most coffee shops swear by a 1:17 ratio of coffee to water, which means around 18g to 20g of coffee for a smaller cup or around 30g for a larger cup of water.
 This is a good rule of thumb, to begin with.